Housing Policies for Undergraduate Residential Communities

 The University believes its residential facilities provide the foundation of community life.
 In order to maintain the proper safety and security of these communities, residents and guests must abide by certain housing policies and expectations.
 The following includes some of the University’s housing policies.
 Students are expected to know and abide by these policies.
 Failure to follow the directives of residence hall staff, Office of Housing staff, Residential Life staff, or campus safety personnel may result in a referral to the University Conduct Process.

 To meet fire, health and safety requirements, the University must discourage the proliferation of electrical appliances in student rooms.
 All large, domestic type refrigerators are prohibited.
 Refrigerators in student rooms must not exceed 5.0 cubic feet in size and must be in good operating condition.
 Students are not permitted to use high-wattage appliances (e.g. air conditioners, broilers, rotisseries, ceiling fans, skillets, rice cookers, dimmer switches, hot plates, microwaves, tabletop grills, toaster ovens, bread makers) other than those provided by the University in residence hall kitchens and common spaces.
+Personally owned grills are not permitted to be stored in or used near residence halls.
 Electric kettles which have received a UL certificate are permitted.
 Only power strips with surge protectors are permitted, not unfused multi-plug adapters.

 Any structure which has by its appearance the function of serving alcohol is prohibited.
 The hall staff is responsible for determining whether a structure is a bar.